Pole Barn Construction Outlook for 2023

 4. Inflation

-Back to the expected good news for 2023.
+Back to the expected good news for 2024.

-Economic fallout from the pandemic coupled with other world events (e.g., the war in Ukraine) made life tough in 2022 with inflation driving prices up on goods and services across the board.
+Economic fallout from the pandemic coupled with other world events (e.g., the war in Ukraine) made life tough with inflation driving prices up on goods and services across the board.
 For consumers and businesses, contending with higher prices meant prioritizing spending.
 Thus, new construction projects may have been put on the back burner.

 Reduced inflation benefits pole barn construction in two ways: